What to do during an Evacuation

 - CLICK HERE for an evacuation map for the CSUF-Irvine Campus.

-Please note...
+Please note for Main Campus...
 DO NOT evacuate into the Quad area.
 Look at the Evacuation Map for your evacuation area.
 AND, note the slight change in evacuation areas during construction for the TSU.

 - WAIT - Why CAN'T I go to the Quad?
 Envision this bucket [https://www.youtube.com/watch?v=GzTD2kj4v4Y] as the Quad.
 If people from McCarthy Hall, Performing Arts, the Library, Humanities, Education Classroom and University Hall ALL decided to to go the Quad -- like the bucket -- it fills up quickly!
 And when it gets full -- THEN WHAT??
 Once the water or people start flowing in, it is nearly impossible to stop it and reverse the flow, creating a potentially dangerous situation.
 So -- that's why the Quad is NOT an evacuation area.
 [Thanks, Lynn!]